Letters from Lodi

 Why LODI RULES is more important than ever to health conscious and woke consumers

 The quality of wines from around the world has grown and proliferated so much over the past ten, to twenty years, consumers now have a nearly impossible range to choose from.
 And so in today's market, it is coming down to very specific tastes and preferences.
-It is also coming down to choices that meet the needs of individual health-related concerns and social consciousness.
+It also comes down to choices that meet the needs of individual health-related concerns and social consciousness.

 This makes the option of choosing wines bearing a "Certified Green" seal such as those associated with LODI RULES for Sustainable Winegrowing even more significant than when this wine label program was first launched four years ago.
 While the number is continuously growing, there are now over 40 wineries marketing wines with this seal of sustainability.